If you’re on a low income you might be entitled to extra benefits and entitlements. Find out more about what’s available.

 Universal Credit and housing costs

-If you’re invited to claim Universal Credit you might get a housing costs element to go towards your rent or mortgage interest payments.
+If you qualify for Universal Credit you might get a housing costs element to go towards your rent.

-If you’re renting you’ll be responsible for paying the rent to your landlord yourself.
+If you live in England or Wales you’ll be responsible for paying the rent to your landlord yourself.

 Education Maintenance Allowance